ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 --build-arg ARTIFACTORY_USERNAME=$ARTIFACTORY_USERNAME \
 -t watson-nlp-container:v1
 ```
-**Note**: Three build arguments are required.
+**Note**: Four build arguments are required.
 Please pass the parameters correctly when you build the docker image.

+***WATSON_RUNTIME_BASE***=Runtime base image. it is optinal the default runtime version is 0.13.1.
+If you want to change the base image please pass an a valid base image argument.

 ***ARTIFACTORY_USERNAME***=Artifactory username to download the base image

 ***ARTIFACTORY_API_KEY***=Artifactory API key to download the base image

-***MODEL_NAMES argument*** is the ML model you want to include in the container.
+***MODEL_NAMES argument***= is the ML model you want to include in the container.
 You can pass multiple model names with space separated.

 ### 1.1 Run the server locally
 Use the following command to start the server on your local machine.